pastas/pastas/doc/developers/contributing.rst

 2. Fork and install Pastas
 --------------------------
-To start making changes to the original code, you need to make a local copy of the Pastas, called "Forking" in git-language.
+To start making changes to the original code, you need to make a local copy of Pastas, called "Forking" in git-language.
 You can read how to fork a GitHub repository `here
 <https://help.github.com/en/github/getting-started-with-github/fork-a-repo>`_.
 To use all the development tools; install Pastas in development mode by running `pip install -e .[dev]` in the root of the repository.
-This will install all development dependencies such as `tox`, `ruff`, `pre=commit` and `pytest`.
+This will install all development dependencies such as `tox`, `ruff`, `pre-commit` and `pytest`.

 .. note::
-    Make sure to make changes in the make changes in a new branch that branches of the Dev-branch.
+    Make sure to make changes in a new branch that branches of the Dev-branch.
 This way you can easily create a Pull Request later on.

 3. Write Code